owpk/dotfiles-swayfx/README.md

 sudo usermod -a -G video $USER
 ```
-2. clone dotfiles and change directory
+2. clone dotfiles and change current directory to project directory (do any steps below from it)
 ```
 git clone https://github.com/owpk/dotfiles-swayfx
 cd dotfiles-swayfx